ninofiliu/vue2-to-react/README.md

-# vue-to-react
+# vue2-to-react

-A tool to convert Vue SFCs to their equivalent React function components
+A tool to convert Vue2 SFCs to their equivalent React components

 Very much a POC + WIP, there be dragons